 - Charitable Remainder Trust: secure a tax deduction and fixed income or hedge against inflation with the principle retained for South Central College

-- Retained for Life Estate: this is a Remainder Trust of donor's home with a life estate set up for lifetime donor use and tax benefits
+- Retained for Life Estate: this is a Remainder Trust of the donor's home with a life estate set up for lifetime donor use and tax benefits

-- Charitable Lead Trust: reduce gift and estate taxes on assets that your children or grandchildren inherit with the income going to SCC for a specified number of years while the principle is retained for the heirs.
+- Charitable Lead Trust: reduce gift and estate taxes on assets that your children or grandchildren inherit with the income going to SCC for a specified number of years while the principal is retained for the heirs.

-- Gift of Retirement Assets: name SCC as the beneficiary of the remainder of the assets after death allowing donor to avoid twofold taxation on IRAs or other benefit plans
+- Gift of Retirement Assets: name SCC as the beneficiary of the remainder of the assets after death allowing the donor to avoid twofold taxation on IRAs or other benefit plans

 Memorials and Endowments